 That it is true is evident by Mr. Keller’s own church.
 As I mentioned above, despite having Mr. Keller at their disposal, they have slipped into contemplative prayer practices and openness to mystics.
 If it can happen there while having Mr. Keller at their disposal, how careful must one be while using his book?
 Hopefully only the best parts are kept.

-Troubling sources (people quoted or referenced) not properly identified to the reader
+Troubling sources (people quoted or referenced) not properly identified

 Mr. Keller has a tendency to quote troubling sources, yet does not identify them as such.
 These sources shape his ideas and narrative.
 His readers ought to know who they are.